Rockz1152/blackndsky/browsers/firefox.md

 ----

 ## Appearance
+_*This section is Optional_

 - Right click some empty space on the top bar and select `Customize Toolbar`
-- (Optional) Click `Toolbars` at the bottom
+- Click `Toolbars` at the bottom
   - Check `Menu Bar` optionally
   - Set `Bookmarks Toolbar` to `Always Show`
-- (Optional) Remove white space squares in top toolbar by dragging them to the box underneath
+- Remove white space squares in top toolbar by dragging them to the box underneath
-- (Optional) Drag `Home` to toolbar next to reload
+- Drag `Home` to toolbar next to reload
 - Click `Done`

 ----